 Use The Equity You’ve Built Up To Pay The Down Payment For Another House

-Buying and selling houses in Nairobi or its outskirts is just one out the many real estate strategies that you can employ to become a millionaire within a snap.
+Buying and selling houses in Nairobi or its outskirts is just one out of the many Kenyan real estate strategies that you can employ to become a millionaire in a snap.
 Another viable option will be to flip houses.
 That is; buying houses at prices that are lower than the market rates and then improving them before selling at higher, profitable rates.

 Investing In Commercial Real Estate